cactool/cactool/README.md

 # Documentation
-Easy to follow installation instructions and user guides can be found via the documentation on [Read the Docs](https://cactool.readthedocs.io)
+Easy to follow installation instructions and user guides can be found [the Cactool website](https://cactool.github.io/)

 # Installation and usage
 You can install Cactool on your local machine or on a server through [Docker](https://www.docker.com/) or directly using [PIP (package manager)](https://pip.pypa.io/en/stable/).
 Running Cactool through a server is useful if you want to have multiple coders, or want to code through your mobile while situated away from your main computer.